 Throughout your studies you work as a teaching assistant in undergraduate courses (such as Introductory Psychology, Research Methods & Data Analysis, Introduction to Perception, Introduction to Cognition), and are a participant in the department’s Teacher Training program.
 We believe that one of the best ways to understand a topic in depth is to teach it to beginners.

 During the second phase of your studies, you deepen your involvement in research, take a few advanced seminars, and over a period of a year or so, you write the three parts of an individually tailored Qualifying Exam: (1) a review of research on a topic you wish to understand; (2) a detailed course outline for an undergraduate course you would like to teach (or an equivalent undertaking); (3) a referee's critical review of a manuscript submitted for publication (usually an article sent by a journal editor to your advisor who has been asked to review the article).

 During the third phase of your studies, you focus on your dissertation.
 Out of the research you have conducted to this point, emerges a problem at the frontier of knowledge.
 Your dissertation committee approves your proposal, which you write in the form of a grant application to the National Institutes of Mental Health, one of the principal sources of funding in our field.
 In your last year and a half to two years, you perform your dissertation research, and write your thesis.

 Each Spring we invite outstanding prospective students to visit the department.
 We are sure that once you have had first-hand contact with our first-rate research programs, our congenial faculty, and our enthusiastic students, you will want to spend the next few years of your life learning how to discover what makes the mind tick.

 We recommend that you now review the research interests of our core faculty.

-James Morris and Nicole Long are hoping to admit graduate students to the Cognitive area this year.
+James Morris and Nicole Long will be accepting graduate students in the Cognitive Program this year.